Frequently Asked Questions

 How do I respond to a Revisions Request Letter from the IRB?

-The official Revisions Request Letter that you receive from the IRB will contain specific instructions about what should be changed or added to your proposal.
+The official Revisions Request Letter that you receive from the IRB will contain specific instructions about what should be changed or added to your proposal materials.

-How do I make changes to my previously-approved project?
+How long do I need to keep records from my project?

 How can I use deception ethically in my project?